dell/karavi-resiliency/docs/LIMITATIONS.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Limitaions and Exclusions
+# Limitations and Exclusions

 This file contains information on Limitations and Exclusions that users should be aware of.
-Additionally there are driver specific limitations and exclusions that may be called out in the "Deploying Karavi Resiliency" page.
+Additionally, there are driver specific limitations and exclusions that may be called out in the "Deploying CSM for Resiliency" page.

 ## Supported and Tested Operating Modes